stanfish06/spatial-env/README.md

 To modify the environment:
 1. Edit the `environment.yaml` file to add/remove conda packages
 2. Modify the Dockerfile to add additional pip packages or system dependencies
-3. Rebuild the image: `docker build -t spatial-env .`
+3. Rebuild the image: `docker build -t stanfish06/spatial-env .`